ramensoftware/windows-11-start-menu-styling-guide/Themes/RosePine/README.md

 ## Note

-Please turn off all user shortcuts (Documents, Downloads, Pictures, etc) except for settings.
+Please turn off all user shortcuts (Documents, Downloads, Pictures, etc.) except for settings.

 ## Theme selection

-The theme is integrated into the mod, and can be simply selected from the mod's
+The theme is integrated into the mod and can simply be selected from the mod's
 settings:

 * Open the Windows 11 Start Menu Styler mod in Windhawk.